Atlantic SalmonSalmo salar

 Habitat of the Atlantic Salmon

 Atlantic Salmon live in either oceans or freshwater lakes.
-The worldwide geographic range of Atlantic Salmon extends from the Arctic Circle to the Connecticut and Portugal.
-Freshwater populations can be found in Quebec, Newfoundland and Labrador, Michigan, Vermont and Maine.
+The worldwide geographic range of Atlantic Salmon extends from the Arctic Circle to Connecticut and Portugal.
+Freshwater populations can be found in Ontario, Quebec, Newfoundland and Labrador, Michigan, Vermont and Maine.
 In the fall they will migrate up rivers to spawn.

 Spawning Patterns of the Atlantic Salmon

 Atlantic Salmon eggs incubate in gravel nests over the winter and hatch in very early spring.
 Juvenile Atlantic Salmon stay in the streams for one to three years before migrating to open water, where they spend at least one year maturing into adults.

 The Diet of the Atlantic Salmon